-Join Matt Piper for an in-depth discussion in this video Creating pattern-based sequences, part of Up and Running with Reason 8.
+Join Matt Piper for an in-depth discussion in this video Creating pattern-based sequences, part of Learning Reason 8.

 - If you're producing electronic music, pattern-based sequences can be a great way to get the sound that you're looking for.
 In this project, all I've done so far is, I've loaded an instance of Thor, and I did a search for 303, because I was looking for a TB 303-type of sound.
 I found this CZ 303.
 For you synth geeks out there, you may be correctly thinking that they have used phase modulation synthesis à la the Casio CZ series of synthesizers from the 80s in their creation of this TB 303-inspired patch, (electronic thrum) which sounds like that.